emo-eth/create2crunch/README.md

 The value represents the approximate rarity of the address based on the number of leading and total zero bytes.

+### Runtime Behavior

+The program will run indefinitely until manually stopped, continuously searching for addresses that meet the specified criteria.
+You can:

+1. Stop the program at any time by pressing `Ctrl+C` in your terminal
+2. Check the `efficient_addresses.txt` file for found addresses even while the program is running
+3. Resume searching later - all found addresses are saved to the file as they're discovered

+The longer the program runs, the more addresses it will find, with some being rarer (and thus more valuable) than others.

 ### Monitoring

 A simple monitoring tool is available to track progress: